CrunchyData/pgSimload/doc/04_release_notes.md

 # Release notes

-## Version dev (- 1.0.2 (started January 9th 2023))
+## Version 1.0.2 (January 11th 2023)

-- split main.go in main.go, gucs.go, patroni.go and sqlloop.go for better
+- split main.go in many other .go files for better maintenability.
+This will allow usage of Go Packages further more easily
-  maintenability  (DONE)

-- split documentation in parts for better maintenability too (DONE)
+- split documentation in parts for better maintenability too

 - main README.md of the project is a symlink to `doc/01_readme.md`

 - README.md of the `doc/` is the same symlink

-- currently working on a PGManager to work on a permanently opened PG connex when working in SQL-Loop and Patroni Watcher (*with* the `Replication_info` enabled than needs a PG connex too, as *superuser*).
-Plan is to create a new module pgconnector to handle everything about database connections (WIP)
+- new PGManager for everything

+Same I did in version 1.0.1 with SSHManager, now PG connections are handled by a manager.
+First, this bring cleaner code.
+Second, it allows pgSimload to function with an unique connection to the PG database, wheter it is used in SQL-Loop mode or Patroni Watcher mode.
+It doesn't change dramatically things in the SQL-Loop mode, because previously, an unique connection was used in the main loop (but others to set transactions GUCS, if used, and Exectute script if used, where still independant connections).
+But for the Patroni Watcher, it changes things a lot, allowing the Replication info output to be faster, and offers less "flickering", because we don't pay anymore the connexion time, which has the most cost in time execution.

+- more code cleaning everywhere

 ## Version 1.0.1 (January, 8th 2024)